-As the winter season unfolds in the Netherlands, so does the celebration of Sinterklaas.
-To Dutch people, this distinct (and sometimes controversial) holiday is more than just a date on the calendar; it’s a time when the entire country comes alive with parades, sweet treats, and gifts.
+As the winter season arrives in the Netherlands, so does Sinterklaas.
+To Dutch people, this distinct holiday is more than just a date on the calendar; it’s a time when the country comes together to celebrate and stuff themselves with sweets and chocolate.

-As an expat, however, you might have some questions (and raised eyebrows) about this particular holiday on 5 December.
+As an expat, however, you might have some questions (and raised eyebrows) about this particular (and sometimes controversial) holiday on 5 December.

 Learn more about the origins, customs, and cultural significance of Sint en Piet in the following sections: